PrasannaMaddila/prasannamaddila.github.io/_posts/2024-06-01-moving-to-freebsd.md

 ## Drawbacks

 Of course, working on essentially a niche operating system definitely has drawbacks.
 For instance, hardware support, especially for Wi-Fi is bad.
 I tried a TP-Link TL-WN881ND, which had spotty connection at best.
 Switching to a card with an Intel chipset was almost plug and play.
 Following the [FreeBSD handbook](https://docs.freebsd.org/en/books/handbook/network/) to configure my interface and hten connect was seamless.
 Lesson learned - when it works, it _really_ works.
-When it doesn't, Prometheus.
+When it doesn't, it will be noticeable.

 There's also a problem I have with Python packages - not all of them provide wheels for BSDs (I'm not counting macOS for now).
 For example, a library that I use, [Ray](https://github.com/ray-project/ray/tree/master) (or more specifically, RLlib), can't be installed with a `pip install` and a smile.
 This gives me a few options, which I will need to thoroughly explore.